 Gallery, as well as a full spectrum in between, we have personally verified their exceedingly high

 standards for helping the children, as well as their efficiency and intent on assuring the most amount of

 improvement for the most children.

-surprising to find so many workers and volunteers making sacrifices, considering the type of people who
+not surprising to find so many workers and volunteers making sacrifices, considering the type of people

-make children their life’s work, but even in such a caring community it has been wondrous to meet such
+who make children their life’s work, but even in such a caring community it has been wondrous to meet

-soulful, committed, and clever people.
-The people we have met, whether briefly or repeatedly, could teach
+such soulful, committed, and clever people.
+The people we have met, whether briefly or repeatedly,

-other communities many things about working in harmony and cooperation, and the value of being
+could teach other communities many things about working in harmony and cooperation, and the value of

 generosity in teaching us how to do this work both optimally and optimistically is deeply appreciated.